mx-c/ddr/circuitDesign.md

 Low (but enough) current is carried to the base B when the button pad is pressed.
 It saturates the transistor.
 It enables an almost closed circuit between collector C and emitter E, and lets the current flow.

-As for the model, my choice goes to using one I already got (`BC337`).
+As for transistor model, my choice goes to using one I already got (`BC337`).

 ### Arduino digital sense requirement

-When the circuit is open, Arduino digital pin needs to be linked to the ground.
+When the circuit is open, Arduino digital pin needs to be wired to the ground.
 It makes sure internally that current at the pin is LOW by comparison to ground value.
 Otherwise, digital pin gets confused and program will receive erratically `HIGH` and `LOW` values.

 Hence, it requires a connection to the ground, the amount of current being kept low by a so called pull down resistor.